 In 1997 MCAA announced its first ever National Safety Excellence Initiative.
 The purpose was to establish a perpetual initiative that would provide unsurpassed mechanical construction and service industry-specific safety services for MCAA, MSCA, PCA and NCPWB members.
-Two decades later the initiative continues to grow with considerable momentum.
+More than two decades later, the initiative continues to grow with considerable momentum.
 The primary services include:

 - Educational Resources

 - Members Only Safety Issues List Serve (Safety-Talk)

 - Regulatory and Legislative Advocacy